Notes, Resources, Links, and Articles related to true Christian worship and church music.

 Church Music for the Glory of God by Gunnar Urang.
 Somewhat rare, but a tremendous look at church music from the 1950’s.

 The Christian Worshiping by V.L.
 Stanfield.
-Part of the old SBC Church Study Course, this brief book is a great overview of worship.
+Part of the old SBC Church Study Course, this brief book is a decent overview of worship.
+There are a few minor points and emphases that I disagree with (he does have a brief mention of tongues that is wrong).

 Books to Avoid